o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/creating-canvases.md

 ---
+linkTitle: Creating UI canvases
 description: ' Create a canvas in the UI Editor to use as an invisible backdrop for your game user interface elements in Open 3D Engine. '
-title: Working with UI Canvases
+title: Creating UI Canvases
+weight: 200
 ---

 The **UI Editor** uses the concept of a canvas as an invisible backdrop for your game user interface elements.
 Once you create a canvas, you can add elements such as images, text, and buttons.